isomerpages/moe-victoriajc/_admissions/Direct School Admissions (DSA).md

 We offer Direct School Admission (DSA) to VJC in a number of talent areas.
 If you have outstanding ability and strong passion for one of our DSA areas on offer, you just might be the candidate we are looking for!

 The DSA talent areas for the 2022 DSA-JC Admission Exercise are listed below.
-This could be Your Golden Break!
+Do check back for talent areas for the 2023 DSA-JC Admission Exercise in April.

 ### Performing Arts